uclahs-cds/package-moPepGen/docs/file-format.md

 ### 1.3 Fusion

-Below is an example of a TVF file for gene fusions.
+Below is an example of a GVF file for gene fusions.

 ```
 ##fileformat=VCFv4.2